NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 which uses ASP's implementation of MGM (:numref:`asp_sgm`).
 For best results one can use ``--subpixel-mode 2``, but that is very slow.

-For steep terrains it is suggested to mappoject the images (:numref:`mapproj-example`).
+For steep terrains it is suggested to mapproject the images (:numref:`mapproj-example`).

 ASP also implements local alignment, when the input images are split